sweetsweetstefan/cloudmc-cloudca-kb/single_entrypoint/single_entrypoint-en.md

-# Administrator guide:  Presenting CloudMC Services and URLs
+# Administration guide:  Presenting CloudMC Services and URLs

 When planning a deployment of CloudMC, it is important to decide how the CloudMC Web user interface and API will be presented to end-users.
 Will there be a single URL for all organizations, or will each organization be accessed via a custom URL unique to that organization?
 CloudMC provides the cloud operator with both of these options.
-- Single-entrypoint: All services are exposed via a common domain name.
+- Single-entrypoint: The portal is exposed via a common domain name.
 The login page is accessed using the same URL for all organizations.
 This is the default behaviour
 - Multi-entrypoint: Each organization receives a unique domain name.
 The login page is accessed via a URL with that name